mlysle/sicp/README.md

 # CS61A & SICP

-This file contains my solutions to problems from UC Berkeley's CS61A.
+This project contains my solutions to problems from UC Berkeley's CS61A.
 I have also gone ahead and solve many unassigned problems from the textbook, **[Structure and Interpretation of
 Computer Programs](http://mitpress.mit.edu/sites/default/files/sicp/index.html)**.
 I started working on this course in late 2022/early 2023 before taking a break to focus on my formal education.
 I am now returning to finish what I started.
+This repository is modeled on a similar attempt found [here](https://github.com/zackads/sicp).

 ## Structure